gregtatum/my-reviews-only/README.md

 my-reviews phabricator <path-to-gecko-repo> <phabricator-user-phid>
 ```

-- The first argument must be the Gecko checkout where Arcanist is configured.
+- The first argument must be the Firefox checkout.
 - The second argument is your Phabricator user PHID (find it in any revision JSON dump or via the Phabricator UI).

 Example: